deanward81/bakedbean.org.uk/content/posts/2018-11-nfig-and-netcore.md

 This uses the configuration subsystem to compose the options using anything from a JSON file to a SQL Server or a secure storage mechanism for things like secrets.

-Ideally we'd like using NFig to be as "native" as possible, so, our first task is to make sure settings provided by NFig can be resolved as `IOptions` implementations.
+Ideally we'd like using NFig to be as "native" as possible, so, our first task is to make sure settings provided by NFig can be resolved as `IOptions` implementations and to configure the backing store for NFig.
 We can do that in our application startup:

 ```c#
 public enum Tier